Table of contents

 Mobile payments have multiple layers of dynamic encryption, making them an extremely secure way to pay.
 They’re far more secure than magstripe payments, and just as secure as EMV chip card payments.
 In fact, if you’re using a mobile payments app with face ID (like Apple Pay), it’s arguably more secure than an EMV chip card payment.

 An added bonus for businesses?
 In a case study we conducted in Portland, Oregon, NFC payments increase tipping rates.
 Customers who used their phone or NFC device to pay were more likely to tip than customers who used traditional magstripe cards.
 Here are a few other ways accepting mobile payments helps businesses.

 The future of mobile payments is bright.
 Now is the time to future-proof your business.

 Mobile payments check both of these boxes, and therefore are where everything is headed.
-To accept NFC mobile payments (as well as EMV chip cards) at your store, order the Square contactless and chip reader.
+To accept NFC mobile payments (as well as EMV chip cards) at your store, order the Square Reader for contactless and chip.